Data & Scoring

 In 2011, Opportunity Grade cut-off points were based on the distribution of raw, final numerical outcomes of the 2011 Opportunity Index for counties and county equivalents; groupings were done by standard deviations above or below the average.
 The same cut-off points were used to assign Opportunity Grades for the 2012 to 2016 indices, allowing comparison across years.

 However, in 2017, it was necessary to recalculate the relationship between final numerical values and Opportunity Grade assignments because of the significant update to the dimensions and indicators comprising the Opportunity Index.
 New cut-off points for assigning grades were based on the distribution of numerical scores of the updated Opportunity Index in 2016 for counties and county equivalents.
-Grades in the 2017 Index were also assigned according to these new cut-off points.
-Thus, it is valid to compare county grades between the updated 2016 and 2017 indices.
+Grades in subsequent Indexes were also assigned according to these new cut-off points.
+Thus, it is valid to compare county grades between the updated 2016 and later indices.
 However, Opportunity Grades from 2011 to 2015 were based on the 2011 cut-off points.
-Because of this, county grades from 2011 to 2015 (or from the original 2016 Index) should not be compared with those from the updated 2016 Index or 2017 Index.
+Because of this, county grades from 2011 to 2015 (or from the original 2016 Index) should not be compared with those from the updated Index in 2016 and beyond.

 Save